weakish/weakish.github.com/dive-into/puppet.md

 [unethical]: https://bugs.python.org/issue34605
 [bolt]: https://puppet.com/products/bolt

-Disclaimer: puppet actually uses the term agent instead of slave, but this is just a euphemism.

 Puppet uses a declarative DSL, i.e. describing the state of puppets.
 Below is an example from [the official document][doc]:

 [doc]: https://puppet.com/docs/puppet/6.7/intro_puppet_language_and_code.html